kzoldak/kzoldak.github.io/_posts/2019-10-29-Hoggs-paper.md

 # Linear Model
 $$\begin{align} y=mx+b \end{align}$$

+$$y=mx+b$$

 ${\displaystyle {\frac{1}{\sqrt{2\pi \sigma^{2}}}}e^{-{\frac {(x-\mu)^{2}}{2\sigma^{2}}}}}$

 # Likelihood, $\mathcal{L}$
+The likelihood is the frequencey distribution for the observables evaluated at the observed data $y_i$.
+It is also (more commonly) referred to as "the likelihood of the parameters".

 The likelihood of the parameters.
 Or, the frequencey distribution for the observables evaluated at the observed data $y_i$.
 The likelihood is a function of both the data and the model parameters.

 \begin{equaton}